kovila77/tva-project/README.md

 Static Nuxt app for fast local image prompt/tag dataset editing in the browser.
 It loads a folder into memory, edits matching `.txt` tag files, and exports the edited results.

-Vercel deploys `.output/public` as static files using `vercel.json`.

 ## Functions

 - Upload image folders with matching `.txt` prompt files.